 International collaboration and optimisation of inspection resources

 The EDQM is committed to optimise the inspection resources as much as possible.
-For this reason it has been a member the International API Inspection Programme since 2008.
-More information on this programme is available here.
+Therefore it has been an active member of the International API Inspection Programme since its creation back in 2008, together with the EMA, several European Union national authorities and international partners.